Terry Akin, Chief Executive Officer

-Akin previously worked as Senior Vice President and Chief Operating Officer of Harris Methodist Fort Worth Hospital in Texas (Part of Texas Health Resources), and held prior senior leadership roles with Cedars Sinai Medical Center in Los Angeles and with Washington Hospital Center in Washington, DC (Part of MedStar Health).
+Akin previously held senior executive roles in Texas with Harris Methodist Fort Worth Hospital and Presbyterian Hospital of Dallas (both part of the Texas Health Resources system), and held prior senior leadership roles with Cedars Sinai Medical Center in Los Angeles and with Washington Hospital Center in Washington, DC (Part of MedStar Health).

 Theresa Brodrick, Ph.D., RN, Executive Vice President, Chief Nursing Officer